rclone/rclone/docs/content/docs.md

 NB: Enabling this option turns a usually non-fatal error into a potentially fatal one - please check and adjust your scripts accordingly!

+### --fs-cache-expire-duration=TIME

+When using rclone via the API rclone caches created remotes for 5 minutes by default in the "fs cache".
+This means that if you do repeated actions on the same remote then rclone won't have to build it again from scratch, which makes it more efficient.

+This flag sets the time that the remotes are cached for.
+If you set it to `0` (or negative) then rclone won't cache the remotes at all.

+Note that if you use some flags, eg `--backup-dir` and if this is set to `0` rclone may build two remotes (one for the source or destination and one for the `--backup-dir` where it may have only built one before.

+### --fs-cache-expire-interval=TIME

+This controls how often rclone checks for cached remotes to expire.
+See the `--fs-cache-expire-duration` documentation above for more info.
+The default is 60s, set to 0 to disable expiry.

 ### --header ###

 Add an HTTP header for all transactions.
 The flag can be repeated to